MMZK1526/mmzk-bsparser/EXAMPLES.md

 To follow this example, make sure that the "playground" workspace is at the [state where we left off](examples/wordlist).
 The full example is also available [here](examples/wordlist_cps).

 ### Covered Topics
-* Use CPS parsers to build efficient string parsers.
+* Use non-recursive CPS parsers to build efficient string parsers.

 ### Previous Problem
 Recall our definition for `wordParser`: